OHI-Science/ohimanual/1_learn_concguide/ohi-concguide.md

 <!---A WGI score of 1 means that social integrity is the best it can be; and a score of 0 means that governance is completely ineffective, so that the country has no social Resilience.
 The full composite score for all six WGI indicators is used to evaluate social resilience for all of the Ocean Health Index goals except for Livelihoods; the Livelihoods goal only uses the WGI’s Regulatory Quality data layer, because it also uses the Global Competitiveness Index, which duplicates, but improves, the remaining WGI layers for this purpose.--->

 Although resilience really should be judged by the effectiveness of its outcome, this is not possible at the global level.
 Therefore, nations are given advanced credit for signing treaties, e.g., for conserving biodiversity or eliminating trade in endangered species, and for measures of social integrity.
-The assumption is that results from those beneficial actions and conditions will become visible in following years as increased scores for goal status and trend
+The assumption is that results from those beneficial actions and conditions will become visible in following years as increased scores for goal status and trend.

 ## Interactions: Pressures and Resilience